Keir we go – the newspaper front pages

 Editor

-While the votes are still being tallied, all signs are pointing to a home run for the Labour Party, with the story dominating Friday’s front pages.

-The exit poll and the majority of British newspapers — the i, The Times, the Independent, the Daily Mail, and the Daily Telegraph, to be exact — all say the same thing: Labour is on course for a “landslide” victory.
+The Daily Express focuses on the Conservatives as outgoing ministers were beaten in a “devastating election bloodbath”.

+The earlier release of newspaper front pages from The Independent, the Daily Mail, and The Daily Telegraph are still emblazoned with two words: “Labour landslide.”

-The front page of The Guardian reports that Sir Keir Starmer is on course to enter Number 10 if the exit poll findings are to be believed.
+The front page of The Guardian focuses on the exit poll which had Labour on course for victory.

-The Daily Mirror looks beyond the vote to the seemingly likely Labour government of tomorrow with: “Keir we go.”
+The Daily Mirror looks beyond what has been an intense election night for all, shifting focus to the Labour government of tomorrow with: “Keir we go.”

-The Metro used a pun to report on the result, dubbing the Labour leader “Keir Stormer” as he storms towards the finish line to become Prime Minister.
+The Metro used a pun to report on the result, dubbing the Labour leader “Keir Stormer”, describing how he stormed to crisis the finish line to become Prime Minister.

-The Sun uses a simple phrase to sum up voter sentiment and the likely change of government: “Britain sees red.”

-The Daily Express describes the “election wipeout” as a “crushing blow” for the Conservatives, as numbers suggest Labour will form government with a majority of 170.

 Lastly, the Daily Star has dedicated its front page to recounting its favourite moments from the last 14 years of a Conservative government.